For showtimes, click here.

 Duke, who was tired of playing young roles, wanted the chance to play older.
 She said, “I begged for this part.
 I identify with Neely.
 I identify with her loneliness.
 That’s why she’s so self-destructive.
 She doesn’t know how to reach people.
 The other people who tested played her like a hard-nosed [character]."

 4. Parkins tested for another role.

 “I heard that there were these great three roles that were being sought after, and I thought I have to go there,” Barbara said.
-“I would sneak onto the stage and watch these actresses being tested and I wasn’t being tested so I thought I’m going up to Dick Zanuck’s office’s and make a demand that I be tested.
+“I would sneak onto the stage and watch these actresses being tested and I wasn’t being tested, so I thought I’m going up to Dick Zanuck’s office’s to make a demand that I be tested.
 And I did.”
 She read for the part of Neely, and she was let down that she didn’t get the “juicy” role.
-However, she later she thought playing the nice girl would be a change of pace, after playing the bad girl in TV’s Peyton Place.
+However, she later thought playing the nice girl would be a change of pace, after playing the bad girl in TV’s Peyton Place.